vbookshelf/E-Bot-English-Practice-Chatbot/README.md

    $bot_language = "Thai";
    $speech_lang_code = "th-TH";
    $speech_voice_name = "Kanya";
+   $speech_rate = 1;
    ```

    The voices need to be changed to match the language.
 For example, Kanya speaks Thai, but this voice does not work well for English.
+You can adjust the speaking speed by increasing or lowering the value of the $speech_rate variable.

    Run this Javascript code to see what voices are available for the language you want to use.
 Change the language code (en-US) to suit your language.
    This code will print a list of available voices.
 The ouput will appear in the console in your browser.